JAlcocerT/JAlcocerT/content/blog/book-da-datamodelling.md

     * Historical data storage for trend analysis and forecasting
     * Increased efficiency by offloading analytics and reporting from operational systems

-### Data Marts?
+### Data Marts

 A data mart is a subset of a data warehouse that is designed to support a specific business function or department.

 Data marts are typically smaller and more focused than a data warehouse, and are designed to provide users with fast, efficient access to the data they need to support their specific business needs.

 Examples of data mart solutions include: *IBM Cognos Analytics, Oracle Business Intelligence, and SAP BusinessObjects.*